rphlo/polyline_encoding/README.md

 # gps-data-codec

-Python library, implemented in rust, including base functions for encoding of gps data.
+Python library, implemented in rust, including base functions for encoding and decoding of gps data (timestamp, latitude, and longitude) using leb128 algorythm.
-It is used to encode competitors data on https://www.routechoices.com
+It is used to store competitors data on https://www.routechoices.com

 ## install